Kadoma housing project divides Zanu PF - NewsDay Zimbabwe

 tampering with minutes of a meeting with Pixie Combie executives.

-Kadoma acting housing director Aaron Masembura also appeared before the commission and exposed more rot.
+Kadoma acting housing director Aaron Masembura also appeared before the commission and confirmed the rot.

 “I can confirm that there was and is no master record of Pixie Combie project at council and our filing system in the housing department are in shambles.
 I

-could not find anything other than these boxes of offer letters and a few files which are not in order, hence this has brought double allocation and allocation
+could not find anything other than these boxes of offer letters and a few files which are not in order, hence this has brought double allocation and the

-Pixie Combie executive adviser Alfred Motsi, who signed the minutes on behalf of the executive, denied the contents of the minutes produced by the council.
+Pixie Combie executive adviser, Alfred Motsi, who signed the minutes on behalf of the executive, however, disowned the minutes produced by the council.

 “Your worship, I’m the only one who signed for the minutes of the meeting held on July 19, 2012.
 The minutes of the meeting produced by the council were

 doctored by someone.
 They have been tampered with.
-Someone has an ulterior motive over the Pixie Combie project,” Motsi said.
+Someone has an ulterior motive over the Pixie Combie project,” Motsi charged.

-challenge from MDC in the 2002 general elections and the land was to be parcelled out to supporters drawn from the constituency’s 13 wards.
+challenge from the MDC in the 2002 general elections.
+The land was to be parcelled out to ruling party supporters from the constituency’s 13 wards.